tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Champion Feat

-Once per day, you can use Bastion twice in the same battle.
+Once per full recovery, you can use Bastion twice in the same battle.

 #### Epic Feat